naviji/fullstackopen-2019.github.io/src/content/7/en/part7e.md

 since React [takes care of sanitizing data in variables](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks).
 Some versions of React [have been vulnerable](https://medium.com/dailyjs/exploiting-script-injection-flaws-in-reactjs-883fb1fe36c1) to XSS-attacks.
-The security-holes have of course been patched, but there is no guarantee that there could be more.
+The security-holes have of course been patched, but there is no guarantee that there could not be more.